The Top 8 Must-See Virtual DJ Sets From 2020

 1. Yaeji | Boiler Room

 In August, Brooklyn icon Yaeji delivered one of the year’s most standout virtual sets, featuring work from her latest album “What We Drew” and even a remix of pop sensation Dua Lipa’s “Don’t Start Now”.
-Anyone who’s been to a Yaeji show knows how considerate she is, going as far as serving curry to her fans on occasion, and her Boiler Room set was no different— her music was accompanied by a visual smorgasbord of Pokémon-style animations, superimposed dancers and luscious backdrops.
+Anyone who’s been to a Yaeji show knows how considerate she is, going as far as serving curry to her fans on occasion, and her Boiler Room set was no different.
+Her music was accompanied by a visual smorgasbord of Pokémon-style animations, superimposed dancers and luscious backdrops.

 2. Ben Böhmer | Cercle

-When it comes to location, Cercle is leading the game.
+When it comes to location, Cercle is leading the field.
 They’ve found their niche in recording live sets from the most unimaginably breathtaking spots, with music provided by artists at the top of their game.
 Their most recent edition is the perfect example, as it saw German producer Ben Böhmer and his entire sound system clamber into a hot air balloon and soar up above Turkey’s Cappadocia region.

 3. Peggy Gou | Boiler Room